The Language Reference & Guide

 ✴️Element is a reference.
 A reference is like a pointer to a value type and allows you to mutate a value type in another object.
 Reference types can only be declared as return types.
 A returned reference is only mutable if the callee is mutable and mutating the reference indicates to the compiler that the callee whose method returned the reference was mutated.

 References cannot be copied.
 Assigning a reference to a variable immediately causes the reference to be dereferenced and a copy to be stored into the variable.
-The following program will crash therefore:
+The following program will therefore panic:

 Because references to value types could be an origin of severe memory bugs, Emojicode emposes strict rules that make their use very safe.